Easy Pumpkin Whoopie Pie Recipe with Fluffy Pumpkin Spice Cookies

 One of the great things about these mini pumpkin whoopie pies is, as impressive as they look and taste, they’re super simple to make.
 From prepping the dough to baking the pumpkin spice cookies to whipping up the cream cheese filling—you can get it all done in just over 30 minutes!

 Prep & Bake Pumpkin Spice Cookies

 First, make the pumpkin spice cookie dough.
 In a large bowl, whisk together flour, baking powder and soda, and seasonings.
 In a separate bowl, beat together softened butter and Truvia® Sweet Complete™, using a hand mixer on medium speed for about 2 minutes.

-Once that’s mixed together, add one egg at a time, beating well to integrate each, followed by your pumpkin puree and vanilla.
-Once smooth, pour in half of the dry mixture and beat until integrated, then repeat with the other half of your dry mixture.
+Once that’s mixed together, add one egg at a time, beating well to integrate each.
+Then, beat in your pumpkin puree and vanilla.
+Once smooth, pour in half of the dry mixture and beat until integrated.
+Then, repeat with the other half of your dry mixture.
 Finally, you’re ready to scoop the dough and bake!

 The dough in this pumpkin whoopie pie recipe will be soft, so grab a spoon or cookie scoop.
 Simply drop heaping spoonfuls of the dough onto a lined and sprayed baking sheet.
 Then, pop your trays into the oven at 350°F (180°C) for 13-16 minutes.
 They’ll be light and springy to the touch when done, but be sure to let them cool completely before working with them.